Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 Second chances

-Korn’s time at Marshall was so short that he pretends as if it was nonexistent.
+Korn’s time at Marshall was so short that he jokingly pretends it was nonexistent.

 “Marshall didn’t actually happen,” he said with a smile, before pausing.